 - Single Components (first-player token or something): $40

 These prices are subject to a bit of adjustment (as I’m assuming this would be, say, for a Kickstarter), especially if you’re considering longer-term use.
 Email me if you’re interested; happy to negotiate package deals.

 Noncommercial use of my photography is permitted, but I would appreciate a heads-up either way.
 For the record, this means, please do not use my photos (without my explicit permission) for:

 - Marketing your game on social media;

 - Showing off your game on Kickstarter;

-- Using it as an overlay on your ad-supported YouTube channel;
+- Using it on your ad-supported YouTube channel;

 - Putting it in a book that you plan to sell for money (and then trying to get me to agree to license you the photos for free);

 - other commercial uses (this is a non-exhaustive list).